 Building a new generation of innovative leaders

-How do you equip tomorrow's leaders to innovate in constantly changing world?
+How do you equip tomorrow's leaders to innovate in a constantly changing world?

 Objectives of the program

 The program had multiple objectives.
 Participants were to:

 Personally experience the innovation process, practices and mindset.

 Develop the competencies to lead innovation efforts within the organization.

 Collaborate with others who have different professional backgrounds from across the PepsiCo organization.

 Work on the 3 strategic challenges facing PepsiCo as presented by Ms. Nooyi.

 Develop a set of novel concepts that could be the basis for new business to address these challenges.
 The concepts were to be vetted for further development after the program by the PepsiCo executive team.